Sangeetha-S-Kumar/Sangeetha-S-Kumar/README.md

-### Hey there!
-I'm passionate about reading crime thrillers and playing basketball.
+### An engineering student who is passionate about reading crime thrillers and playing basketball.

 <!--
 **Sangeetha-S-Kumar/Sangeetha-S-Kumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.